 Who is involved?

 Jo Webster, Chief Officer of Wakefield CCG and Steve Russell, Chief Executive at Harrogate and District Trust, are the Improving Planned Care Programme’s new Senior Responsible Officers.

-The programme is working with the West Yorkshire Association of Acute Trusts (WYAAT) Elective Surgery Programme to transform planned care services across West Yorkshire and Harrogate by bringing together and aligning existing and future work, avoiding duplication, working collaboratively and making the best use of the resources, facilities and capacity we have across the system.
+The programme is working with the West Yorkshire Association of Acute Trusts (WYAAT) Elective Surgery Programme to transform planned care services across West Yorkshire by bringing together and aligning existing and future work, avoiding duplication, working collaboratively and making the best use of the resources, facilities and capacity we have across the system.

 A new Planned Care Alliance Board has been formed to bring together the two programmes.
 Along with Jo and Steve, the board has around 40 other members who represent primary care, secondary care, commissioning, public health, patient groups and other stakeholders.

 A report into the findings of the West Yorkshire Health and Care Partnership’s Planned Care Citizens’ Panel has been published today (24 June 2022), exactly one year after the panel met for the first time.
 Seeking patients’ views on delays to planned care caused by the pandemic covers the main themes discussed at the panel meetings.
 It also includes the panel’s key recommendations and information about the progress being made in tackling the backlog.

 Our Planned Care Citizens’ Panel was introduced in partnership with Healthwatch to support communications around delays to planned care due to the pandemic.
 The panel, made up of adult volunteers from across the area who were all patients on the waiting list for planned care, was in place from June to September 2021.
 There were some challenges to running a temporary and virtual citizens’ panel during a pandemic, but these were outweighed by the many benefits.
 Read the full case study here.